SonjaElena/SonjaElena/README.md

 ![Header image](https://raw.githubusercontent.com/SonjaElena/SonjaElena/master/header.jpeg)

-I'm a science/software enthusiast who loves to learn about new things.
+I'm a science/software enthusiast who loves to learn new things.

 Take a look at my repositories and let's get in touch!